leucos/ansible-tuto/step-11/README.md

 Variables again
 ---------------

-So we've set-up our loadbalancer, and it works quite well.
-We grabbed variables from facts and used them to buid the configuration.
+So we've setup our loadbalancer, and it works quite well.
+We grabbed variables from facts and used them to build the configuration.
 But Ansible also supports other kinds of variables.
 We already saw `ansible_ssh_host` in inventory, but now we'll use variables defined in `host_vars` and `group_vars` files.

 # Fine tuning our HAProxy configuration

 HAProxy usually checks if the backends are alive.
-When a backend seems dead, it is removed from the backend pool and HAproxy doesn't sends requests anymore to it.
+When a backend seems dead, it is removed from the backend pool and HAproxy doesn't send requests to it anymore.

 Backends can also have different weights (between 0 and 256).
 The higher the weight, the higher number of connections the backend will receive compared to other backends.
-It's usefull to spread traffic more appropriately if nodes are not equally powerful.
+It's useful to spread traffic more appropriately if nodes are not equally powerful.

-We'll use variables to configure all theese parameters.
+We'll use variables to configure all these parameters.

 # Group vars